Home Home Initiatives Comments Insight Publications Correspondence Search Resources Profiles Upcoming

 SPEAKERS’ PRESENTATIONS AS WELL AS PRESS COVERAGE,

-RADIO INTERVIEWS and pictures ARE NOW
+RADIO INTERVIEWS AND PICTURES ARE NOW

-AVAILABLE at THE FOLLOWING LINK ON THis webSITE:
+AVAILABLE AT THE FOLLOWING LINK ON THIS WEBSITE:

 From l-r: BPW, Nazanin Afshin-Jam, Brigitte Gabriel,